CTIA (organization)

 CTIA is a trade association representing the wireless communications industry in the United States.
 The association was established in 1984 and is headquartered in Washington, D.C.
 It is a 501(c)(6) nonprofit membership organization, and represents wireless carriers and suppliers, and manufacturers and providers of wireless products and services.

 CTIA operates certification programs for the wireless industry and publishes wireless industry surveys.
 It has also sponsored various public service initiatives related to wireless.

-It was originally known as the Cellular Telecommunications Industry Association until 2004, and later the Cellular Telecommunications and Internet Association.
-The organization has since operated under its initialism only, but subtitled as CTIA – The Wireless Association until 2015.
+It was initially known as the Cellular Telecommunications Industry Association until 2004, and later the Cellular Telecommunications and Internet Association.
+The organization has since operated under its initialism only, subtitled as CTIA – The Wireless Association until 2015.

 History

 CTIA was established in May 1984 as the Cellular Telecommunications Industry Association.
 In 2000, the organization merged with the Wireless Data Forum and became the Cellular Telecommunications and Internet Association.
 Its name was changed to CTIA—The Wireless Association in 2004.